m2orris/GIMP-scripts/README.md

 `Icon-Small@2x.png (58 x 58)`<br>
 `Icon-Small.png (29 x 29)`<br>

-* **Function Name:** `export-as-ios-retina-and-standard-image`<br>
+* **Function Name:** `export-image-as-ios-images`<br>
-**Menu:** `File --> Export as iOS --> Image(s) ...`<br>
+**Menu:** `File --> iOS Export --> Image as --> Image(s) ...`<br>
+Exports an iOS Retina image and/or an iOS Non-Retina image from the active image.
+The resulting image(s) are scaled per user specifications.<br><br>
-Export scaled (selectable) iOS image(s) (retina and/or standard) from the active image.
-The scaling is either square or rectangular.
-Square scaling results in iOS images that have the width and height equal to the size specified.
-Rectangular scaling results in iOS image(s) that have either the width or height equal to the size specified and the other dimension scaled proportionally.
+Scaling will be either down, up, or none, depending upon the user specified size and the active image's resolution.
+Scaling is either square or rectangular.
+Square scaling results in image(s) that have the width and height equal to the size specified.
+Rectangular scaling results in image(s) that have either the width or height equal to the size specified and the other dimension scaled proportionally.<br><br>
+If the user specifies that both Retina and Non-Retina images are to be exported, the resolution of the resulting iOS Retina image will be equivalent to the size specified while the resolution of the resulting iOS Non-Retina image will be half of the size.
+If the user specifies only a Retina or only a Non-Retina image is to be exported, resulting iOS image will be equivalent to the size specified.<br><br>
+<i>The recommended resolution of the active image is equivalent to the resolution of the largest image to be exported.</i>

+* **Function Name:** `export-retina-resolution-image-as-ios-images`<br>
+**Menu:** `File --> iOS Export --> Retina Resolution Image as --> Image(s) ...`<br>
+Exports an iOS Retina image and/or an iOS Non-Retina image from the active image.
+The active image's resolution is equivalent to that of the resulting iOS Retina image.<br><br>
+The resulting iOS Retina image has the same width and height as the active image.
+The resulting iOS Non-Retina image has half the width and half the height as the active image.<br><br>
+<i>The recommended resolution of the active image is equivalent to that of the resulting iOS Retina image.</i><br>

 ##Installation
 1. Copy the scripts from the `GIMP-scripts/Script-Fu` directory to the GIMP scripts directory.
 2. Start GIMP
 3. In GIMP `Filters --> Script-Fu --> Refresh Script`
 ##Release Notes
+### 1.20 - July 17, 2013
+* Refactored the Menu items in GIMP.
+Everything is under `File --> iOS Export`.
+* Added iOS Export Retina Resolution Image as Image(s). `File --> iOS Export --> Retina Resolution Image as --> Image(s) ...`
+* Renamed functions with more descriptive names and cleaned up function descriptions.
 ### 1.10 - April 17, 2013
 * Generalized the single icon export.
   * Retina and/or Standard images can be exported in a single step.